Skip to content

 # When the request body is in an unparsable format (Content-Type: application/xxx)

-# The `data` parameter always contains a single `base64` field containing the Base64 string of the request body
+# The `data` parameter will contain a single `base64` field with the Base64 string of the request body

 # The Base64 string can be converted to Python binary data using `binascii.a2b_base64(...)`